Oliver Mbekeka: Controversy

 After Uganda withdrew from the 2004 African Women's Championship qualification prior the preliminary round matches against Malawi, Mbekeka and fellow Ugandan footballer Annet Nakimbugwe moved abroad.
 Being in the Democratic Republic of the Congo, they were naturalized there as Oliva Amani and Annette Nshimire, respectively, and represented the country at the 2006 FIFA U-20 Women's World Championship.
 She ended up playing for the DR Congo at senior level during the 2006 African Women's Championship.

 Managerial career

 Mbekeka has coached Lady Doves Masindi in Uganda and the Uganda women's national under-20 football team.

+Oliver Mbekeka is the Head Coach and Interim Manager for Lugazi FC.